 I almost considered moving to Colombia after landing here.
 It’s a great place for digital nomads.
 Yet the weather is terrible in Bogota and Argentina is my Graceland.

 You’ll need to stay tuned to learn if I make BA my permanent home base.
+Or if I end up living in Bogotá.

 Where Am I Now?